 - Charter Waiver FACT Sheet (PDF): Provides an overview of what areas of statute cannot be waived, as well as, the process and timeline for requesting waivers.

 Comparison of Waiver Laws (PDF): Provides a comparison waiver law as detailed in the Innovation Schools Act, the Charter School Act and under section 22-2-117 in the Colorado Revised Statutes for school districts.

 State Board Rules for Requesting Charter School Waivers (PDF)

 Charter schools may choose to waive school readiness assessments, and as true for all waivers, schools are accountable for explaining how they will meet the intent of the law.
 Adequate replacement plans will address the following key components of the statute in their rationale and replacement plan:

-- Identify how the school will assess each component of school readiness as it is defined in statute; physical well-being and motor development, social and emotional development, language and comprehension development, and cognitive and general knowledge.
-What is the method or methods of assessing that will be used?
-These assessments do not need to be tests; observation protocols, and other qualitative methods may be used.
+- Identify how the school will assess each component of school readiness as it is defined in statute: physical well-being and motor development, social and emotional development, language and comprehension development, cognition, and general knowledge(literacy and math).
+The school must confirm that the instrument used will be a valid instrument.

 - Confirm that the assessment will be administered within the first 60 days of the school year.